AfroDeivid/automatic-interviews-processing/README.md

 ## Outputs
 - **Text Format:** Simplified and easy-to-read files for manual review.
 - **CSV Format:** A structured format ideal for analysis, with columns such as:
-  - Experiment name (derived from the main folder).
+  - Experiment name (derived from the name of the folder directory).
   - File name.
   - Participant ID.
   - Timestamps for each segment.